One in Five Minds Breaks the Stigma Associated with Mental Illness

 This campaign has the ability to change the lives of children who need treatment services and their families.
 By speaking openly about mental illness and showing our support, we can get help to those who need it.

-This weekend, I attended a Maynicures event designed to spread awareness of the campaign.
-I brought my daughter with me to the event because changing the way we look at things or breaking the stigma, starts with educating.
+Last year, my daughter and I attended the event because changing the way we look at things or breaking the stigma, starts with educating.

 My daughter needed to hear that some children have mental health issues and she needed to see that there are so many people out there who support them.
 We got our mini manicures and I explained to her the significance of the 1 to 5 color ratio.